-Some great couples are just ill-fated from the get go.
-Take warm summer evenings and perfectly plump, ice-cold oysters for example.
-A match made in heaven right?
+Some great couples are ill-fated from the get-go.
+Take warm summer evenings and perfectly plump, ice-cold oysters, for example.
+A match made in heaven, right?
 Except that oysters are unfortunately at their worst in the summer.

 Then again, even a thin, summer oyster is still a thing of beauty.
 Cold and briny with the fresh, salty-air scent of the ocean, they are the only animal commonly consumed live in the Western world.
-Paired with an ice-cold beer, or a crisp, dry white wine or Champagne, they are the perfect hors d'oeuvre or appetizer.
-The key is knowing how to select them, and how to open them.
+Paired with an frosty beer or a crisp white wine or Champagne, they are the perfect hors d'oeuvre.
+The key is knowing how to select your oysters and how to open them.
 You'll definitely need an oyster knife, a special dull-pointed, thick-bladed knife that is used to pry the back hinge open and separate the body from the shell.
-Watch the video for full details.

 Besides being outright delicious, oysters are among the healthiest things you can eat, both for yourself, and for the environment.
 Unlike fish farms, which produce tons of dangerous waste and require inefficient feeds and medicines, oyster farms have minimal environmental impact, actually cleaning the water that they are farmed in.
 Double win!